Echelon133/Write-ups/Nanomites.md

 ![EXECUTE_HIDDEN1](https://github.com/Echelon133/Write-ups/blob/master/screens/Nanomites/EXECUTE_HIDDEN1.png)

-Another thing that can be quickly fixed is the type of the variable that stores register state read by **PTRACE_GETREGS** and writted by **PTRACE_SETREGS**.
+Another thing that can be quickly fixed is the type of the variable that stores register state read by **PTRACE_GETREGS** and written by **PTRACE_SETREGS**.
 It's of type **struct user_regs_struct** and can be found in **user.h**.
 Pressing right mouse key on the variable that stores registers and clicking "Auto Create Structure" transforms it into a struct.
-Now clicking again on that variable with a right mouse key and choosing "Edit Data Type" option, we can model this structure so that it looks exactly like the **user_regs_struct**.
+After clicking on that variable again with a right mouse key and choosing "Edit Data Type" option, we can model this structure so that it looks exactly like the **user_regs_struct**.

 ![USER_REGS_STRUCT1](https://github.com/Echelon133/Write-ups/blob/master/screens/Nanomites/USER_REGS_STRUCT1.png)